isomerpages/seab-corp/pages/Access Arrangements.md

 <p>Please refer to the submission deadline section.
 Late applications would
 not be accepted.</p>
 <p></p>
-<p>If you are a school candidate, you must submit your Access Arrangements
+<p>If you are a school candidate, you must submit your AA applications through
-(AA) applications through your school.
+your school.
 Please approach your school’s designated Special Educational Needs officers, AA coordinators and/or form teachers for assistance.
 AA applications by school candidates can be submitted one year ahead of the national examinations.</p>
 <p></p>
 <p>If you are a private candidate for the GCE-Level examinations, you must
 submit your AA applications via SEAB's <a href="https://myexams.seab.gov.sg/auth/login" rel="noopener nofollow" target="_blank">Candidates Portal</a> after